 - Lay down a 2-inch layer of straw or dried grass clippings to help retain soil moisture and prevent weeds.

 - Ensure your pea plants grow to be strong and vigorous by feeding them regularly with a continuous-release plant food.

 - For snap-style peas, harvest when pods begin to flatten.

 Soil, Planting, and Care

 Peas thrive in cool, damp weather, making them an ideal candidate for early spring planting.
 In mild climates, you can also plant for a fall harvest, but spring plantings generally yield more.
 Get peas in the ground as soon as possible in early spring, once the soil temperature reaches at least 45 degrees.
-Wait to plant until soil is dry enough that it doesn’t clump and stick to garden tools, then mix in a layer of Miracle-Gro® Garden Soil for Vegetables & Herbs to help protect plants against over- and under-watering.
+Wait to plant until soil is dry enough that it doesn’t clump and stick to garden tools, then mix in a layer of aged compost-enriched Miracle-Gro® Performance Organics® All Purpose In-Ground Soil to improve the texture, nutrition, and aeration of your soil.
+For best results, start with strong young Bonnie Plants® green pea plants, which are already well on their way to maturity.
 Space plants 5 inches apart.

 Young pea plants can take a light frost, so tuck plants into the garden before the last average frost date for your region.
 However, be prepared to protect flowering plants from a late frost; it will hurt flowers and sometimes causes tiny developing pods to be deformed.